Info for survivors

 11. What if the other party has some of my personal belongings?

-• A case might not meet the federal criteria for Title IX but could still be considered as a possible violation of the Code of Student Conduct and would then be processed through the Student Conduct process.
+• Please note that a case might not meet the federal criteria for Title IX but could still be considered as a possible violation of the Code of Student Conduct and would then be processed through the Student Conduct process.

 Do I get to pick which process is used?